francescocast89/Pagerank/README.md

     ...
 ```
 ##  Algorithm
-We can subdivide the entire work in 3 phases: parsing, calculating and ordering.
+We can subdivide the entire work in 3 phases: parsing, calculating and sorting.

 ### Parsing
 The parser is a map job that take a line of the input text and emit as key the node number and as value the initial pagerank of that node and the list of adjacent nodes.